sgian-ime/rpi-pico-stepper/README.md

 # rpi-pico-stepper
 Very simple program to control a stepper motor using the Pico C SDK via a Raspberry Pi Pico.
+This does assume that you have some basic knowledge of C, stepper motors, and how to wire/power them appropriately.
+This code is designed to be easily changed and altered to suit your needs.
+Once i figure out how to, I will include a basic wiring diagram.

 SET UP